Kapendev/closed/README.md

 ## Examples

-* Building a Program With the LDC Compiler
+* Building a Program With the LDC Compiler.

     ```cmd
     closed build . -c=ldc2